hackclub/hackclub/workshops/chat/README.md

 - `git commit -m "Create a chat app using Firebase"`
 - `git push`

-**After entering your username and password, you will need to add `USERNAME.github.io` to the list of Authorized Domains in Firebase.** You can see how we did this earlier in [Configuring Permissions](#configuring-permissions).

-Then, you'll be able to view your app at `USERNAME.github.io/chat/`, as well as share this link with your friends, and actually communicate with them using the app!
+Now you'll be able to view your app at `USERNAME.github.io/chat/`, as well as share this link with your friends, and actually communicate with them using the app!
 Try it out!

 ## Part V: Hacking